JeWe37/stmesh/README.md

 Through the use of CGAL's efficient implementation of Delaunay triangulations, stmesh is able to run significantly faster than the original implementation.
 The library is written in C++ and offers the `stmesher` command line tool to mesh 4D geometries.

+In addition to meshing functionality, generic pre- and postprocessing tools for 4D meshes are provided, that can be used independently of the mesher employed.
+This includes a Python module to evaluate continuous simplex space-time simulation results at arbitrary space-time points within the domain.

 ## Building

 This project is designed to be used with devcontainers and in particular works best in VSCode.